Boise State vs. Central Michigan Arizona Bowl NCAA Football Odds, Plays and Insights | December 31, 2021

 - Central Michigan is 7-5-0 against the spread this season.

-- The Chippewas have covered the spread twice this year when underdogs by 8 points or more (in three chances).
+- The Chippewas have been underdogs by 8 points or more three times this season and have covered the spread twice.

-- Central Michigan has hit the over in 41.7% of its opportunities this season (five times over 12 games with a set point total).
+- Central Michigan's games this year have hit the over five times in 12 opportunities (41.7%).

-- When Central Michigan piles up over 365.5 yards, the team is 6-4 against the spread and 7-3 overall.
+- In games that Central Michigan amasses over 365.5 yards, the team is 6-4 against the spread and 7-3 overall.

-- The Chippewas have turned the ball over 11 times, 12 fewer times than the Broncos have forced turnovers (23).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.